Planning: Forecasting Needs

 Planning is essential to a reliable, sustainable electricity future.
 The IESO plans and prepares for Ontario's electricity needs by assessing energy needs for the power system of today and tomorrow, as well as planning to ensure electricity will be available when and where it is needed.
 The responsibility includes broad engagement with stakeholders and communities across the province.
 It is an iterative process that must consider short-, medium- and long-range electricity needs as well as impacts on cost, reliability, the environment and others.

 The long-term forecast of Ontario's electricity system is summarized in the IESO's Annual Planning Outlook (APO).
-The APO forecasts electricity demand, assesses the reliability of the electricity system, identifies capacity and energy needs, and explores the province's ability to meet them.
+The APO forecasts electricity demand, assesses the reliability of the electricity system and assesses supply to meet them the province's energy needs.

 Bulk system planning